frebbs/backend_api/README.md

 ### Node.js Server

-The server is set up using Express and listens on port 3000.
+The server is set up using Express and listens on port 8080.
 It includes a basic GET route that responds with a JSON object.

+### Redis Connection in Node.js

+The Node.js application connects to a Redis server running on `localhost:6379`.
+The connection is managed using the `node-redis` package.

 ## Volumes